PsCushman/citibike-tableau-challenge/README.md

 To create a table that could be analized, some column names needed to be updated because the headers were changed mid 2022.

 To compare longer periods of time (3 full years), the Jersey City data sets were more adaptable.
-The files were much smaller and thus, could be utilized in Tableau Public with exceeding to 1 GB limit.
+The files were much smaller and thus, could be utilized in Tableau Public without exceeding to 1 GB limit.

 That said, an article from the NY Times suggests that the findings in this analysis are consistent with trends across New York City. https://www.nytimes.com/2021/12/02/nyregion/citi-bike-parking-docking-station.html